Patrick Fitzgerald: Blagojevich corruption arrest

 On December 9, 2008, Fitzgerald confirmed in a press conference in Chicago that Illinois governor Rod Blagojevich and his chief of staff, John Harris, had been arrested by the FBI early that morning on charges of corruption.
 Fitzgerald described Blagojevich's actions as the "kind of conduct [that] would make Lincoln roll over in his grave".
 Blagojevich was charged with mail fraud and solicitation of a bribe.
 According to Fitzgerald, Blagojevich attempted to sell off President-elect Barack Obama's open U.S. Senate seat to the highest bidder, as well as pressuring the Chicago Tribune to fire editors critical of the Blagojevich administration in exchange for state assistance in selling Wrigley Field.
 Fitzgerald said at the news conference that, "I laid [sic] awake at night", worrying about the possible firing of Tribune editors.

 Larry Nassar investigation

 In 2014, Fitzgerald was hired by Michigan State University to conduct an internal investigation to discover whether and when university officials knew about sexual assault allegations against Dr. Larry Nassar.
 Fitzgerald reported to university officials that no MSU official "believed" that Nassar had committed sexual assault, but did not provide any written report detailing the evidence for this claim.

 James Comey indictment

-In 2025, Fitzgerald began serving as the defense counsel for James Comey following his indictment on September 25, 2025, by a federal grand jury in Virginia on two charges that are related to his Congressional testimony in September 2020.
+In 2025, Fitzgerald began serving as part of the defense counsel team for James Comey following his indictment on September 25, 2025, by a federal grand jury in Virginia on two charges that are related to his Congressional testimony in September 2020.